operasoftware/devopera/blog/_posts/2015-07-30-web-notifications-in-opera-developer-24.md

 ## The Road Ahead

-Though not available currently, we are also working on getting notfications in Opera extensions via the `chrome.notifications` API, so you can look forward to that in future versions.
+We are also working on getting notfications in Opera extensions via the `chrome.notifications` API.

 Notifications dramitically increase the usefullness of certain apps, especially ones dealing with email and social networking (some of the biggest sites in the world fall into this category).
 We hope you’ll like the native-like notifications that Opera provides to web apps.
 Cheers!